Olodaterol (By breathing)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how olodaterol works.
+- Some medicines can affect how olodaterol works.
 Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have asthma, diabetes, heart disease, heart rhythm problems (such as QT prolongation), high blood pressure, an overactive thyroid, or a history of seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart or blood vessel disease, heart rhythm problems (including QT prolongation), diabetes, high blood pressure, thyroid problems, electrolyte imbalance, or seizures.

 - If you use a corticosteroid medicine to control your asthma, keep using it as instructed by your doctor.